 The Centre promotes collaborative research, knowledge exchange and discussion between historians, archivists, curators, heritage providers and the public.

-A network of practitioners, curators and academics whose aim is to create opportunities for interaction between Britain and Africa, particularly across craft, design and curating.
+A network of practitioners, curators and academics whose aim is to create opportunities for interaction between the UK and Africa, particularly across craft, design and curating.

-This is a partnership of organisations providing health and social care to the 1.3 million residents of Croydon, Richmond, Wandsworth, Sutton & Merton and Kingston and the three principal universities based in the area.
-The network encourages health and social care professionals to work together and to collaborate with university-based researchers.
+The South West London System is a partnership of organisations providing health and social care to the 1.3 million residents of Croydon, Richmond, Wandsworth, Sutton, Merton and Kingston, and the three universities in the area.

 The Hub acts as a focal point for all aspects of sustainability within the University and works to develop local, regional, national and international networks to further the sustainability agenda.